SnpM/scraipe/docs/get_started/using_llm_analyzers.md

 - `api_key`: the API key to access the LLM provider's service.
 - `pydantic_schema`: a [Pydantic model](https://docs.pydantic.dev/latest/concepts/models/) that defines the schema for the LLM's JSON response.

-The specific configuration options will depend on the `LlmAnalyzerBase` implementation.
-Here is an example with `GeminiAnalyzer`.
+The specific configuration options will depend on the analyzer's implementation.
+Here is an example using `GeminiAnalyzer`.
 Note that you will need a [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key).

 1. Import dependencies and API key